rakirockz/Hello-World/README.md

 Hi World

 This is a basic file for beginners.

-LEarn GIT hib basics with this tutorial
+LEarn GIT hib basics with this tutorial and pull requests